thelimar/HashTable-Optimized/README.md

 ![InitialReport](https://github.com/thelimar/HashTable-Optimised/blob/main/Images/InitialReport.jpg?raw=true)

 As you can see, with the total working time of 43.3 seconds, 40% and 30% of this time is taken by HashFind and HashFuncMurMur2 respectively.
-Let's start with optimising HashFuncMurMur2 as it doesn't call any other function and eats up almost the same amount of time as the leader – HashFind.
+Let's start with optimizing HashFuncMurMur2 as it doesn't call any other function and eats up almost the same amount of time as the leader – HashFind.

 <a name="hashfunc"></a>
-## 4. HashFunc optimisation
+## 4. HashFunc optimization

 This is the initial code of HashFuncMurMur2:
 ```